tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/03-compute-resources.md

 # Provisioning Compute Resources

 Kubernetes requires a set of machines to host the Kubernetes control plane and the worker nodes where containers are ultimately run.
-In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster across a single [compute zone](https://cloud.google.com/compute/docs/regions-zones/regions-zones).
+In this lab you will provision the compute resources required for running a secure and highly available Kubernetes cluster across a single availability zone.

-> Ensure a default compute zone and region have been set as described in the [Prerequisites](01-prerequisites.md#set-a-default-compute-region-and-zone) lab.
+> Ensure a default availability zone and region have been set as described in the [Prerequisites](01-prerequisites.md#set-a-default-compute-region-and-zone) lab.

+## Unique Identifiers

+A number of resources must be referenced by their unique identifier.
+This is not the same as the name of the resource.
+In an effort to make this simpler to manage, environmefnt variables will be used.

+## Resource Groups

+A resource group is a way for you to organize your account resources in customizable groupings.
+Resource groups help control access, and provide a way to filter items when a large number of users all work in the same account.

+For this tutorial, we'll use a single resource group for all of our resources.

+To create a resource group:

+`RG_ID=$(ibmcloud resource group-create kube-thw-ibmvpc-rg --output JSON | jq -r .id)`

+Or, if you prefer to not store the ID in an environment variable:

+`ibmcloud resource group-create kube-thw-ibmvpc-rg`

+To show details about the newly created resource group:

+`ibmcloud resource group kube-thw-ibmvpc-rg`

 ## Networking